dobaniashish/uikit-blocks/README.md

 The plugin uses Less CSS and it is compiled directly from `build-scripts/less.js` instead of using webpack `less-loader`.

-The less build script also creates `asset.php` file and claculates version hash like `@wordpress/dependency-extraction-webpack-plugin`.
+The `asset.php` file is created by `build-scripts/asset-data.js` and it claculates version hash like `@wordpress/dependency-extraction-webpack-plugin`.

 ### Compile assets